gordonforce/debian-java-development-environment/src/main/features/installation-and-configuration-requirements.md

-# Installation and Configuration Requirements
+# Installation and configuration requirements

+Instead of the details below, focus on general requirements and let agentic AI figure it out.
+Focus on the outcomes and than the details.

 # Phases

 ## Provision configuration orchestration

+### Command
-  * Command: `src/main/install-configuration-management.zsh`
+* `src/main/install-configuration-management.zsh`

+#### Results
-  * Results: Ansible and Git CLI applications are available to use on the command line.
+* Ansible and Git CLI applications are enabled for use on the command line.

+#### Verification
-  * Verification: Installation verification passes for both
+* Installation verification passes for both

-## Provision ZSH
+## Z shell configuration
   * Command: `ansible-playbook -f src/main/ansible/provision-zsh.yaml`
   * Results
     * Installation tests pass